 How are grizzly bears doing today?

 Grizzly bear populations have been decreasing immensely in size over the past several decades.
 Outside of Alaska, only 1,500 grizzly bears live in the United States.
 The once abundant California grizzly bear that adorns its state flag is now extinct.
-Conservation efforts have included the establishment of protected areas and parks, protection under the Endangered Species Act, and attempts to connect populations that have been reproductively isolated due to manmade barriers.
+Conservation efforts have included the establishment of protected areas and parks, protection under the Endangered Species Act, and attempts to connect populations that have been reproductively isolated due to human-made barriers.
 A notable organization at the forefront of grizzly bear conservation efforts in the lower 48 states is the Interagency Grizzly Bear Recovery Committee.
 This committee has designated five different “recovery zones” within which they implement various monitoring and conservation strategies.
-Grizzly bears as a subspecies do not have a conservation status listed by the IUCN Red List.
+Grizzly bears, as a subspecies, do not have a conservation status listed by the IUCN Red List.

 When encountering any bear in the wild–black, brown, or polar–a human should treat it as a deadly threat and act accordingly.
 If encountering a brown bear like a grizzly, it is advised to stay calm and slowly back away while facing the bear, speaking in an appeasing voice.
 If the bear continues an advance towards you, you can use bear pepper spray at a range of 10 meters, then quickly leave the area.
 The third option is to play dead by going into a fetal position, protecting your neck and head, and positioning your backpack to protect you if you have one.
-If the bear doesn’t feel threatened, it will hopefully leave.
+If the bear doesn’t feel threatened, it will likely leave.